Houston (CNN)It's not much of an exaggeration to say that Houston bar culture can be divided into two eras: B.B. and A.B. -- Before Bobby and After.

 Housed beneath gold-accented vaulted ceilings in one of Houston's grandest rooms atop the High Victorian Cotton Exchange building, Public Services caters mainly to those who prefer wine or pure spirits served in a quiet but friendly atmosphere.

-Justin Vann, former sommelier at James Beard Award-winning chef Justin Yu's soon-to-close Oxheart, serves up elusive wines -- a staggering array of varietals of red, white, rose and sparkling, and also extensive selections of sherry, port and Madeira.
+Justin Vann, former sommelier at James Beard Award-winning chef Justin Yu's recently closed Oxheart, serves up elusive wines -- a staggering array of varietals of red, white, rose and sparkling, and also extensive selections of sherry, port and Madeira.

 On the spirits side, you can sample Scotches from a half-dozen distinct Scottish regions, not to mention whiskeys from Ireland, Japan, Taiwan, Spain and India.